MOUSLIM11/LogicalSatisfiabilitySolver/README.md

 2. Extract the ZIP file to your preferred location
 3. Ensure both `gui_solver.exe` and `logic_solver.exe` are in the same directory
 4. Run `gui_solver.exe` to start the application
+5. Use the input_generator.exe to run the program without the interface in case the gui doesn't work for you

 ## 📚 How to Use